Aníbal Fernández: National politics

 In January 2002, then-President of Argentina Eduardo Duhalde appointed Fernández as General Secretary of the Presidency in the national cabinet, and named him Minister of Production in October 2002.
 In 2003 he was elected to the National Congress, but resigned when Kirchner appointed him Interior Minister later that year.

 Following the infant malnutrition scandal in Tucumán in November 2002, Fernández famously stated that this was caused by "a sick society and a ruling class that are sons of bitches, all of them."

 He was believed to be planning to run for Governor of Buenos Aires Province in the 2007 elections, but his party (Front for Victory) chose Daniel Scioli instead.
 Newly elected President Cristina Kirchner appointed him to her cabinet as Minister of Justice, Security and Human Rights following her inauguration in December 2007.
 La Nación, in an editorial entitled “Justice: A Bad Start,” opined that the selection of Fernández as Minister of Justice “cannot enthuse those who hope for progress” in Argentinian justice.

 Following the ruling Front for Victory's defeat in the June 28, 2009, mid-term elections, Fernández was tapped to replace Cabinet Chief Sergio Massa, who tendered his resignation to the President, effective July 7.
 Fernández held this position from July 8, 2009, until December 10, 2011.

 In national elections on October 23, 2011, he was elected National Senator for the Province of Buenos Aires by 4,600,000 votes.

 He left the Cabinet on December 10, 2011, on the same day began representing the province of Buenos Aires in the national senate.

 In January 2014, Fernández said that he might be interested in succeeding Cristina Fernández de Kirchner as president of Argentina.
 He praised the president, describing her as “absolutely attuned to the national situation.”
 He run for governor of the Buenos Aires Province instead, defeating Julián Domínguez in the primary elections.
 He lost the main elections to María Eugenia Vidal, of Republican Proposal, and announced that he may leave politics.
-On the very last day of the campaign Fernández fell victim of the first notorious case of Fake News in Argentina, when he was accused by the opposition and the main media group Clarin, of being a narc and a triple murderer.
-To that end, one of the main figures of the opposition, Elisa Carrio, staged an interview with a convicted dealer in her own house, while the Clarin Group validated the accusation made from jail by two convicted murderers.

-Fernández was never even named in the triple murder investigation and was never prosecuted for any charges relating that accusation to the day.

 In 2021, he was appointed as Minister of Security in replacement of Sabina Frederic, as part of a cabinet reshuffle following the government's poor showings in the 2021 legislative primary elections.